My Haas Welcome,

 Electrical Safety

-Danger: Before beginning any work inside the control cabinet the High Voltage indicator light on the 320V Power Supply / Vector Drive must have been off for at least 5 minutes.
+Danger: Before beginning any work inside the control cabinet, verify that the High Voltage indicator light on the 320V Power Supply / Vector Drive has been off for a minimum of five (5) minutes.
+This waiting period ensures that residual voltage has dissipated and reduces the risk of electric shock.

 Symptom Table